$2$-Modular Matrices

 \begin{section}{Preliminaries} We follow the notation of \cite{Oxley}, unless otherwise stated.
 For a matroid $M$, we write $|M|$ and $\elem(M)$ for, respectively, $|E(M)|$ and the number of points of $M$.
 For an integer $\ell \ge 2$, we denote by $\cU(\ell)$ the class of matroids with no $U_{2,\ell+2}$-minor.

 We first describe a construction that shows how the vector matroids of $A_r$ and $A'_r$ are related to $M(K_{r+2})$.
 If a matroid $M$ is obtained from a matroid $N$ by deleting a non-empty subset $T$ of $E(N)$, then $N$ is an \emph{extension} of $M$.
 If $|T| = 1$, then $N$ is a \emph{single-element extension} of $M$, and if $|T| = k$ for $k \ge 2$, then $N$ is a \emph{$k$-element extension} of $M$.
-Every single-element extension of a matroid $M$ corresponds to a \emph{modular cut} of $M$, which is a set $\cF$ of flats with the following two properties: \begin{enumerate}[(i)] \item If $F \in \cF$ and $F'$ is a flat of $M$ containing $F$, then $F' \in \cF$.
+The single-element extensions of a matroid $M$ are in one-to-one correspondence with the \emph{modular cuts} of $M$, which are the sets $\cF$ of flats with the following two properties: \begin{enumerate}[(i)] \item If $F \in \cF$ and $F'$ is a flat of $M$ containing $F$, then $F' \in \cF$.

 \item If $F_1, F_2 \in \cF$ and $r_M(F_1) + r_M(F_2) = r_M(F_1 \cup F_2) + r_M(F_1 \cap F_2)$, then $F_1 \cap F_2 \in \cF$. \end{enumerate} A pair of flats that satisfies (ii) is a \emph{modular pair}.
 A modular cut $\cF$ is \emph{proper} if it does not contain all flats of $M$.
 The modular cut of $M$ corresponding to a single-element extension $N$ of $M$ by an element $e$ is the set of flats of $M$ that span $e$ in $N$.
 Conversely, Crapo~\cite{Crapo} showed that, for every modular cut $\cF$ of $M$, there is a unique single-element extension $N$ of $M$ by an element $e$ for which $\cF$ is precisely the set of flats of $M$ that span $e$ in $N$ (see \cite[Theorem 7.2.3]{Oxley}).
 Given a set $\cF$ of flats of $M$, the modular cut of $M$ \emph{generated} by $\cF$ is the intersection of all modular cuts of $M$ that contain every flat in $\cF$.
 If $N$ is a single-element extension of $M$ by an element $e$ corresponding to the modular cut generated by a single flat $F$, then we say that $e$ has been \emph{freely added} to $F$.